shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-multi-factor-authentication.md

    If you have trouble scanning, there is a placeholder available to enter your passcode.
 You also have the option of using Guardian.

 1. A recovery code screen is displayed.
 In the event that you need to log in without your device, you will need this recovery code.
-Note this code, and keep it somewhere
+Note this code, and keep it somewhere safe.
-    a. safe.
 1. Click the arrow **\>** to continue.

-    a.
    A notification is displayed that you have successfully set up multi-factor authentication.

 1. When you log in to the application, enter your email address and password and click **Next**.
 1. If using Google Authenticator, open your MFA application to access the one-time six digit code.
 Enter this six-digit code to authenticate and log in.